Business Employment Dynamics is

 dynamic state of the labor market.

-In the third quarter of 2015, gross job gains from opening and
+In the fourth quarter of 2020, gross job gains from opening and expanding private-sector establishments

 - Series Report —Already know the series identifier for the statistic you want?
 Use this shortcut to retrieve your data.

 - Flat files FTP Site —For those who want it all.
 Download a flat file of the entire database or large subset of the database.

 - Akbar Sadeghi, Carol Leming, James Spletzer, and David Talan, “The Role of Younger and Older Business Establishments in the U.S. Labor Market.”
 August 2010 Issues in Labor Statistics